CSer-Tang-hao/ConTriNet_RGBT-SOD/README.md

 ## Framework
 ![framework](figs/framework.png)

-> An overview of the proposed *ConTriNet*, which adopts an efficient **``Divide-and-Conquer''** strategy, is presented. *ConTriNet* comprises three main flows: a modality-complementary flow that predicts a modality-complementary saliency map, and two modality-specific flows that predict RGB- and Thermal-specific saliency maps, respectively.
+> An overview of the proposed Confluent Triple-Flow Network (*ConTriNet*), which adopts an efficient **``Divide-and-Conquer''** strategy, is presented. *ConTriNet* comprises three main flows: a modality-complementary flow that predicts a modality-complementary saliency map, and two modality-specific flows that predict RGB- and Thermal-specific saliency maps, respectively.

 ## VT-IMAG Dataset
 ![vt-imag](figs/VT-IMAG.png)